gamedig/node-gamedig/README.md

 ### Terraria
 Requires tshock server mod, and a REST user token, which can be passed to GameDig with the additional option: token

-### Separate Query Port
-Games with this note use a query port which is usually not the same as the game's connection port.
-Usually, no action will be required from you.
-The 'port' option you pass GameDig should be the game's connection port.
-GameDig will attempt to calculate the query port automatically.
-If the query still fails, you may need to find your server's query port, and pass that to GameDig instead.

 Usage from Command Line
 ---